A short history of the climate (lack of) movement

 So what went wrong?

-Here in Sleepy Hollow, a backwater in the flow of global grappling of what-the fuck-is-going-on out there.
-We are still trying to wrap our feeble brains around daylight saving, let alone the vastly complex science of climate change, but heaven forbid that stop us putting in our two bobs worth.
+Here in Sleepy Hollow, a backwater in the ebb and flow of global angst, we are still trying to wrap our feeble brains around daylight saving, let alone the vastly complex science of climate change, but heaven forbid that stop us shouting our opinions from the rooftops.
 Meanwhile way back then when our profound ignorance of global events, especially climate events, was reaching its zenith, something unusual was taking place.

 On an isolated island off an island at the bottom of world, a seed was beginning to take root.
 A small but passionate group of ‘greenies’ were nurturing a movement that would one day sweep the globe.
 That movement would come to be known as The Greens, the same party that now shares power in the most powerful country in Europe.